hyperkarmic/nvim-tmux-dotfiles/vim-notes.md

 145: ce chops words cleanly!!!!!!!
 146: YAS and VAS target better than YAP/VAP!!!
 147: Yank all takes cursor to top of block - disrupted visual fill takes to the bottom
-148: ctrl a/e takes cursor from end of text to other end on command line.
+149: ctrl a/e takes cursor from end of text to other end on command line.
 149: V+r turns every non-blank character to the replacement char!!!!
 150:W and B jump between key value pairs!!!!2 sends you underneath 4 2 under etc....
+(think JSON)
 151:vas-as-as-as-as highlights additional paragraphs!
 152: old: gives us a sequential list of files I just worked on!
 153:remap ctrl-c better than esc to escape insert mode!
 154:Macros are nothing to be scared of.  q+any-letter+key-strokes+q leaves us trigger with @+letter
 155: !!date inserts date in normal mode!
-156:   q: gives us navagatable used command list 157:50iabc gives abc 50 times!(on one line!!!!)
+156:   q: gives us navagatable used command list 157:50iabc gives abc 50 times!(on one line!!!!) in NORMAL mode!
+158: gn......goes back to searching last search
+(even with nohl off!!!!!)
-158: gn......goes back to searching last search and gN matches last match.....goes straight into visual mode....
+and gN matches last match.....goes straight into visual mode....
 159: gE follows the reverse pattern - think "backend versio of B" 156:insert mode needs ctrl-o to use zz....